AlwaysEditing.com

 Most customers are self reliant.
 The old rule of thumb was 80/20, where 80% of customers preferred to handle things themselves but 20% needed help from Support.
 Today that's more like 90/10, and thanks to deflection tactics offered by Digital CS, many customers within that 10% are able to "feel supported" without ever needing to speak with a human on a Support Team.

-Starting a DCSM Team from scratch
+Starting a DCSM Team from scratch?
+Here's how.

 I recently led strategy for Customer Success (CS) & User Success (US) professionals at a subscription & SaaS company.
 There was a need to expand the scope to include proactive reach-out to D2C customers.
 This is because a large portion of the product users at B2B customer facilities were also individual D2C customers.
 Meaning, if D2C usage was a primary entry point into B2B usage, then D2C success would surely inform B2B success.